Active Sampling for the Quickest Detection of Markov Networks: Special Cases and Illustrative Examples

-In this subsection we provide an illustrative example to assess the sufficient condition for feasibility of the proposed algorithm in the non-asymptotic regime, which was established in Theorem~\ref{thm:nonasymp}.
+In this subsection, we provide an illustrative example to assess the sufficient condition for $(\alpha,\beta)$-accuracy of Algorithm~1 in the non-asymptotic regime, which was established in Theorem~\ref{thm:nonasymp}.
 We consider testing correlation versus independence when both distributions are Gaussian, i.e.,

-where $\boldsymbol I$ is the identity matrix and $\bSigma$ is an arbitrary correlation matrix such that $\Sigma_{ii}=1$.
-Hence, the Bhattacharyya distance given by
+where ${\mathbf I}$ is the identity matrix and $\bSigma$ is an arbitrary correlation matrix such that $\Sigma_{ii}=1$.
+Hence, the Bhattacharyya distance is given by

 where $\{\lambda_i\}_{i=1}^n$ are the distinct eigenvalues of the symmetric positive definite matrix $\bSigma$.
-Hence, the Bhattacharyya coefficient is given by
+Accordingly, the Bhattacharyya coefficient is given by

 By noting that $\Sigma_{ii}=1$ for all $i\in\{1,\dots,n\}$, according to Gershgorin circle theorem all the eigenvalues $\{\lambda_i\}_{i=1}^n$ lie in closed discs centered at 1.
 Select $\xi>0$ such that at least half of the eigenvalues $\{\lambda_i\}_{i=1}^n$ lie outside the interval